-The Ode to Joy was playing in the style of carillon from the timberwork above my head, when I looked at Prague in an unusual way from its midpoint.
+The Ode to Joy was playing in the style of carillon from the timberwork above my head when I unusually looked at Prague from its midpoint.
 One of the highest towers in the city – Jindřišská Tower – is unique.
-On the top floor, at the height of 54 metres, you can enjoy a marvellous view of the city.
+On the top floor, you can enjoy a marvellous view of the city at a height of 54 metres.

 When going down the tower, you will pass the Museum of the Tower, the Prague Towers Museum, an exhibition area, a restaurant and a whiskey bar.
 The city looks just like a model!

-After two year of reconstruction, the tower was re-opened on 12th December 2002.
-Since that day, a great number of expositions, concerts and other social events have taken place there.
+After two years of reconstruction, the tower was re-opened on 12th December 2002.
+Since that day, many expositions, concerts and other social events have taken place there.
 And there is an amazing restaurant too!

 The Ode to Joy is more than suitable for this place.
 You can view the city of Prague from the top, but also a bit from below, depending on what landmark you are looking at.
 From the television tower of Žižkov, through Petřín to the Prague Castle and even further.
-The Saint Jindřich Church and the Saint Kunhuta Church (which the bell tower belonged to) are also interesting from a bird’s eye view.
+The Saint Jindřich Church and the Saint Kunhuta Church (to which the bell tower belonged) are also interesting from a bird’s eye view.

 Prague Towers Museum

 On the 6th floor, there is an interesting museum of Prague towers.
-On the floor, there is a carpet with a map of Prague and there are pictures of 120 Prague towers projected on a screen.
-From gothic ones to modern ones, it is a well-created exposition supplemented by written information and paper models of Prague towers.
-In the next floor, there is a nativity scene from Třešť shown.
-This is the place where expositions change; the next exposition is a Museum of the Tower.
+There is a carpet with a map of Prague on the floor, and there are pictures of 120 Prague towers projected on a screen.
+From gothic ones to modern ones, a well-created exposition is supplemented by written information and paper models of Prague towers.
+On the next floor, there is a nativity scene from Třešť shown.
+This is the place where expositions change; the next exposition is the Museum of the Tower.

 In the Zvonice Restaurant, from the 7th to the 9th floor, you can see the original Svatá Maria Bell, reconstructed by the most famous Czech bell founder – Petr Manoušek.

-On the ground floor, there is a souvenir shop and a very lovely café.
+On the ground floor, there is a souvenir shop and a charming café.